Building the Kosovo Police Service after NATO air strikes

 In the longer term, there had been significant progress towards achieving an independent rule of law.
 “Ethnic Albanians, Serbs, Bosniaks and Turks serve side by side, with female officers making up fifteen per cent of the force.
 The police service now has nearly 7,300 officers, all of whom have completed the school's basic police training course.
 One seventh of them went on to attend advanced training courses and now hold positions ranging from sergeant to colonel.”

 This was a reasonably widely-held view.
 “By 2008, the Kosovo police had become a professional force, securing law and order and developing one of the best reputations in the region.”
-Have an idea for a case study?
-Print

 There was strong support from the UN, NATO, the OSCE and the International Criminal Investigative Training Assistance Program (ICITAP) and other international organisations and from the Kosovars themselves, who engaged with the initiative by applying to join the new police force.
 “On 6 September 1999, UNMIK began to build the Kosovo Police Service, selecting 200 Kosovans from 19,500 applicants to form the first class of police cadets.”